ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

-Los Angeles City College Tuition Waivers
+Does Los Angeles City College Offer Tuition Waivers?

 Schools sometimes waiver tuition for certain groups, to offset the cost of attending.
-Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even with a tuition waiver, other expenses and fees are the responsibility of the student.
+Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
+Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.

-Los Angeles City College has some full or partial tuition waivers available for: - International Students - Employees or Children of Employees
+Los Angeles City College has some full or partial tuition waivers available for: - International Students

 Check the financial aid website for more information on payment plans and tuition waivers.